Modern Slavery Statement 2024

 UMG’s operations cover a broad spectrum of activities relating to the business of recorded music.
 These activities include the development, production, distribution, manufacture, marketing, promotion and sale of all forms of recorded music as well as providing other services such as the design and sale of merchandise, film production, archiving and publishing services.

-STRUCTURE AND SUPPLY CHAINS
+OUR ORGANISATION STRUCTURE AND SUPPLY CHAINS

 OUR POLICIES ON MODERN SLAVERY AND HUMAN TRAFFICKING

-• not using any form (nor contracting with suppliers using any form) of forced, bonded or compulsory labour, slavery or human trafficking.
+ not using any form (nor contracting with suppliers using any form) of forced, bonded or compulsory labour, slavery or human trafficking;

-• having appropriate processes and due diligence procedures in place to highlight any possible risks.
+ having appropriate processes and due diligence procedures in place to highlight any possible risks.

 The UMG Supplier Social Responsibility Policy is anchored in internationally recognised standards including the UN Guiding Principles on Business and Human Rights, the OECD Guidelines for Multinational Enterprises, the UNESCO Convention on the Protection and Promotion of the Diversity of Cultural Expressions, the Children’s Rights and Business Principles established by UNICEF, the UN Global Compact and Save the Children Principles.